Edwin Trevathan, M.D., M.P.H.

 Edwin Trevathan, M.D., M.P.H. holds the Amos Christie Chair in Global Health.
-He is the Director of the Vanderbilt Institute for Global Health, and professor of Pediatrics in Neurology at Vanderbilt University School of Medicine.
+He is the Director of the Vanderbilt Institute for Global Health, and professor of Neurology and Pediatrics at Vanderbilt University School of Medicine.

 While a member of the senior leadership team at CDC, Dr. Trevathan was responsible for many of the CDC’s activities in areas of child health and development, neurological disorders, maternal and child health, genetics, blood disorders, birth defects and developmental disabilities.
 Under his leadership, the CDC engaged in several productive collaborations in China, Latin America and Africa.
 While at CDC, Dr. Trevathan also served as the Strategic Lead for the pediatric response to the 2009 H1N1 flu worldwide epidemic.
 As dean at SLU he led a significant expansion of the school that led to a doubling of the number of faculty, and a reorganization resulting in the formation of a new college - SLU's College for Public Health and Social Justice.
 Trevathan has served on a variety of U.S. national committees such as the Federal Advisory Committee of the National Children’s Study, the Autism Interagency Coordinating Committee, and various committees of the Institute of Medicine and of the World Health Organization.
 His global health experience includes work in China, Nigeria, Honduras, Uganda, and Democratic Republic of Congo.